robstoll/atrium/README.md

 1. *Choose the extension point*: in our example we want to provide the assertion function for `Int`s.
     Hence we define `isMultipleOf` as [extension function](https://kotlinlang.org/docs/reference/extensions.html) of `Expect<Int>`.

-2. *Use the method `createAndAddAssertion`* (which is provided by `Expect`) to create the assertion and add it to `Expect` (so that is also evaluated, creating alone is not enough).
+2. *Use the method `createAndAddAssertion`* (provided by `Expect`)  which creates and adds the assertion to itself (creating alone is not enough, it needs to be added in order that it is evaluated).
-    The method `createAndAddAssertion` returns the `Expect` making it easy for you to provide a fluent API as well.
+    The method `createAndAddAssertion` returns itself (the same `Expect`) making it easy for you to provide a fluent API as well.

     The method [createAndAddAssertion](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.creating/-assertion-plant/create-and-add-assertion.html)
     expects:
     - a either a `String` or a [Translatable](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.reporting.translating/-translatable/index.html) as description of your assertion.
     - the representation of the expected value.
-    - and the actual check as lambda where you typically use the `it` which refers to the subject of the assertion.
+    - and the actual check as lambda where you typically use `it` which refers to the subject of the assertion.

 We used a `String` as description in the above example because we are not bothered with internationalization at this point (have a look at [Internationalization](#internationalization-1) if you are).